 By not ticking this box, the discount total will be hidden.

-Tax inclusive prices refer to whether your in-store prices include tax in the final sales.
+Tax-inclusive prices refer to whether you're in-store prices include tax in the final sales.
 Tick this box, if your store requires inclusive tax prices.

 Not ticking this box will result in tax being added to the sale price at checkout.

 Ticking this box will display tips/surcharges on the Enter Sale screen in the sales cart, where your cashier can add tips to the final price.

 Round-off totals to the nearest 0.05.